keirans/keirans.github.io/posts/Sitecore_on_AWS/index.md

 * Copy the Sitecore installation media ZIP file down from S3 to the instance
 * Unpack the ZIP into a temp directory
 * Install the Sitecore Installation Framework (SIF) powershell modules onto the host
 * Run the Install-SitecoreConfiguration cmdlet from SIF passing in the Prerequisites.json configuration file, this will orchestrate the installation of the many dependancies that Sitecore has before you can even start installing the other roles.
+(There are gigabytes of them)
 * Exit and hand back to Packer for a reboot and SysPrep of the instance.

-Some of the sample Powershell code is below for your reference
+Some of the sample Powershell code is below for your reference;

 ```
 Write-Host "Extracting the Sitecore XP1 Configuration"